 See Future Offerings

 This course aims to provide students with the knowledge and skills necessary to successfully undertake information systems analysis.
 Lectures and tutorials provide coverage of the concepts, skills, methodologies, techniques, tools and perspectives considered essential for systems analysts working with modern information systems and their development.

 Upon successful completion, students will have the knowledge and skills to:

-- demonstrate an understanding of basic object-oriented modelling using UML; and
+- Demonstrate an understanding of basic object-oriented modelling using UML;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Students taking this course are expected to commit 130 hours to completing the work.
 For semester length offerings this will typically include 3 hours per week in class and at least 7 hours a week on average (excluding non-teaching weeks) on course reading, research, writing and assignment work.